Why Abstract Reasoning Catches Candidates Off Guard

 Week 1: Learn to recognise each of the 7 pattern types.
 Practice untimed, focusing on accuracy and understanding why each answer is correct.

 Week 2: Practice timed sets of 10 questions.
-Your goal is to bring your average to under 40 seconds per question while maintaining 70%+ accuracy.
+Your goal is to bring your average comfortably under 1 minute per question while maintaining 70%+ accuracy.

-Week 3: Full-length timed simulations (20 questions in 12 minutes).
+Week 3: Full-length timed simulations — either AR alone (10 questions in 10 minutes) or, ideally, the full combined block (20 NR+AR questions in 30 minutes) to train the pacing of the real pass/fail gate.
 Focus on the flagging strategy — learning when to move on is as important as knowing the patterns.

 The candidates who perform best on AR are not those with the highest natural ability — they are those who trained their scanning reflexes until pattern recognition became automatic.